ChoicescriptIDE/cslib/CONTRIBUTING.md

 - **cslib_ret** — *anything* (default: "")
 This variable is how all cslib functions return their results.
 Each function should set this global before \*return with their 'result' (if there is one).
 If you wish to return more than one value, consider taking the refs (names) of global variables as parameters, which you can assign to via indirect reference.

-- **cslib_script** — *boolean* (recommended default: false)
-This variable is used to guard against any usage of \*script in cslib modules.
-If set to true any cslib function *may* switch to using \*script implementations in order to improve performance.
-Not all functions have \*script implementations, in which case they will continue to use the ChoiceScript variation.

-- **cslib_assert** — *boolean* (recommended default: false)
-Used to guard cslib asserts.
-If set to true cslib functions are permitted to use \*bug more liberally.
-Best set to true when testing or debugging, particularly if you're having issues with any cslib code.

 ### Coding Conventions

 Any contributions to the cslib source code should adhere to the following guidelines wherever possible.